John Mersch, MD, FAAP

 A toddler's view of the world is egocentric; "I want what I want, when I want it!"
 This narcissistic view of their world is coupled with an incomplete and unbalanced development of expressive language skills when compared with their more complete receptive language skills.
 The receptive language of a 2-year-old child is numbered in the thousands, while the expressive skill generally is 150-200 words.
 Perhaps more frustrating for the toddler is the receptive ability to understand complex sentence structure while only able to express his thoughts in two- to three-word phrases.

 The toddler world is full of exploration and discovery.
-Commonly, young children learn by observation and attempting the same or similar task.
-This (from a parental perspective) is fine when it comes to desired behaviors (such as toilet training).
-However, playing with the TV remote control is not part of these desired behaviors, unless you are a toddler and don't discriminate with regard to goals.
-When a parent's desire for safety and limiting chaos clashes with their young child's fierce struggle for autonomy and limited language capabilities, the temper tantrum is almost inevitable.
+The toddler has many skills and little judgement.
+Young children learn by observation and repetitive trials.
+When a parent's desire for safety and limiting chaos clashes with the young child's fierce struggle for autonomy and the child's limited language capabilities, the temper tantrum is almost inevitable.

 Parenting and Pregnancy